Niger uranium forgeries: European and French intelligence reports

 The front page of the 28 June 2004 Financial Times carried a report from their national security correspondent, Mark Huband, describing that between 1999 and 2001, three unnamed European intelligence services were aware that Niger was possibly engaged in illicit negotiations over the export of its uranium ore with North Korea, Libya, Iraq, Iran, and China.
 "The same information was passed to the US" but American officials decided not to include it in their assessment, Huband added in a follow-up report.

 French intelligence informed the United States a year before President Bush's State of the Union address that the allegation could not be supported with hard evidence.

 The Sunday Times dated 1 August 2004 contains an interview with an Italian source describing his role in the forgeries.
 The source said he was sorry to have played a role in passing along false intelligence.

 Although the claims made in the British intelligence report regarding Iraq's interest in yellowcake ore from Niger were never withdrawn, the CIA and Department of State could not verify them and are said to have thought the claims were "highly dubious".

 US doubts

 Previously, in February 2002, three different American officials had made efforts to verify the reports.
 The deputy commander of US Armed Forces Europe, Marine General Carlton W. Fulford, Jr., went to Niger and met with the country's president, Tandja Mamadou.
 He concluded that, given the controls on Niger's uranium supply, there was little chance any of it could have been diverted to Iraq.
 His report was sent to the Chairman of the Joint Chiefs of Staff, Gen. Richard Myers.
 The US Ambassador to Niger, Barbro Owens-Kirkpatrick, was also present at the meeting and sent similar conclusions to the State Department.
-CNN reported on 14 March 2003 (before invasion) that the International Atomic Energy Agency found the documents to be forged.
+CNN reported on 14 March 2003 (before the invasion) that the Director General of the International Atomic Energy Agency (IAEA) said the documents were "obvious" forgeries.